cjimti/mk/_posts/2018-07-15-kibana-kubernetes.md

 mast: kib
 ---

 This guide walks through my process for setting up [Kibana] within a [namespace] on a Kubernetes cluster.
-If you followed along with [Production Grade Elasticsearch on Kubernetes] then aside from personal or corporate prefrences, little modifications are nessary in the configurations below.
+If you followed along with [Production Grade Elasticsearch on Kubernetes] then aside from personal or corporate preferences, little modifications are necessary for the configurations below.

 **Quick Reference:**